-There are two defining moments in Shia history- the selection of the rightful successor after Prophet Muhammad's death and the Battle of Karbala.
-The tragedy of Karbala, which is south of present-day Baghdad, can be outlined as a narrative of the oppressor vs the oppressed, of truth against falsehood, and subversion over allegiance.
-In 680 A.D, Imam Hussain(as), the grandson of Prophet Mohammad, was called upon by the people of Kufa who were under the tyranny of Umayyad leadership of Yazid.
-In the battle of Karbala, seventy-two odd men were faced with thousands of Umayyad soldiers on the plains of Euphrates River.
-A predictable outcome of this tragic incident was the death of all the seventy-two men while women and children were taken as captives to Damascus, the Caliph's seat of power (Tabatabai, 1977).
+Shia believers identify as mourners; their grief is public, visual, and works towards preserving memory.
+This is because of the defining moment in Shia history- the Battle of Karbala.
+The tragedy of Karbala (south of present-day Baghdad), can be outlined as a narrative of the oppressor versus the oppressed, of truth against falsehood, and subversion over allegiance.
+In 680 A.D, Imam Hussain, the grandson of Prophet Mohammad, was called upon by the people of Kufa who were under the tyranny of the Umayyad leadership of Yazid.
+In the battle of Karbala, seventy-two odd men were faced with thousands of Umayyad soldiers.
+A predictable outcome of this tragic incident was the death of all the seventy-two men, and the incarceration of women and children accompanying the fighting men (Tabatabai, 1977).
+Shia faith emphasizes the remembrance of oppression and makes known the narrative of suffering and tyranny in Karbala.

-In the context of Tehran, the commemoration of Imam Hussain's martyrdom provides "an idiom for the communication of conflicting claims over resources and power particularly under conditions of social change" (Gustav, 1972, p.
-119).
-This commemoration has strong political connotations that provide impetus to oppressed communities (Kertzer, 1988).
-In Kashmir, this symbolism provides metaphors and meaning to the long-drawn struggle against oppression by the Indian state.
-It is almost prophetic to the famous Shia phrase, "every day is Ashura, every land is Karbala."
-Kashmir epitomizes this violence and loss.
+Across the world, the commemoration of Karbala is not simply restricted to the religious realm.
+It is relational to the socio-political context in which the believers are located.
+For example, in the context of Tehran, Gustav (1972, p.
+119) argues, it provides "an idiom for the communication of conflicting claims over resources and power particularly under conditions of social change."
+The meanings associated with Karbala are particularly augmented in marginal communities.
+Kashmir as a site of political dispossession and occupation stands as a testament to this augmentation.
+Here, this symbolic offering of Karbala provides metaphors and meaning to the long-drawn struggle against oppression by the Indian state.
+It is almost prophetic to the famous Shia phrase, "every day is Ashura, every land is Karbala;" Kashmir epitomizes this violence and loss.